voltrb/volt-progress-bar/README.md

 # Volt Progress Bar

-This is the world's simplest progress bar for Volt.
+This is a simple progress bar component for Volt.
 The progress bar updates dynamically with a Volt reactive value.

 # Install